maurges/every-rust-gui-library/notes.md

 unfixed height here.
 No clue what's happening.
 But at least I know that gtk apps can have precize layout and sizing, because I've seen gnome and they can make it look pretty, so it's just the defaults that are weird.

+Macros for ui again.
+Guys, think about my lsp with autocompletion!

+This view macro has a lot of magic.
+Fucking, ughhh, I'm so tired of it.
+It's not better than using a whole separate language, worse in that your error messages are now shit and there is no lsp or other language support.

+But the macro with the watch attribute does restore the elm-likeness, so it's somewhat better.
+I wonder if it is optimized under the hood though.